 - There should be commercials sharing this information.

-- There should be billboards!
+- It should be billboards!

 - Do not smoke during pregnancy.

-- Don’t overheat your baby and avoid covering his head.
+- Avoid covering his head.

-- Avoid alcohol and illicit drug use during pregnancy and after birth.
+- Avoid alcohol and illicit drug use during pregnancy and after your baby is born.

 - Get prenatal care.

-- Breastfeed unless contraindicated.
+- Breastfeeding unless it is contraindicated.